Divyakriti Singh

 Divyakriti Singh (born 22 October 1999) is an Indian equestrian.
 She won a gold medal in team event in Equestrian Dressage at the 2022 Asian Games held at Hangzhou, China.
 She is the first Indian woman equestrian to be conferred the Arjuna Award in Equestrian for outstanding performance in Sports and Games 2023 by the Ministry of Youth Affairs & Sports by the Government of India.
 Divyakriti has been appointed as the Election Icon for Rajasthan by the Election Commission of India.
 She has won Times of India Sports Awards (2023) Equestrian Rider of the Year.
+She won a team Silver at the FEI Asian Championships Pattaya 2025.

 She has been involved in equestrian sports since the age of 12, and has received numerous individual and team medals at events such as the Junior National Equestrian Championships and All India IPSC equestrian competitions.

 Singh achieved a World ranking of 14 and Asian ranking of 1 early in 2023, according to the International Federation for Equestrian Sports (FEI) dressage world ranking of athletes - CD1*DIO1'.